 The BikeMobile is a free, mobile bike repair service that is available for events in both Alameda and Contra Costa Counties.
 To see their full schedule or request a BikeMobile visit for your community event, go to BikeMobile.org.
 Free fix-a-flat or other basic bike maintenance workshops can also be provided on site to youth and adults.

-Check out our step by step flat tire tutorial below, or click here to download the postcard [2.3MB PDF] and help distribute:
+Check out a step by step flat tire tutorial below (illustrations by Sally Carson), or click here to download the postcard [2.3MB PDF] and help distribute:

 Here’s a video tutorial from Binky Brown of Hard Knox Bikes.